rewardenv/reward/docs/configuration/wsl2.md

 ### Enable WSL 2 on Windows 10

-1. To install WSL2, enable WSL and VirtualMachinePlatform Windows features in an elevated Powershell prompt
+1. To install WSL2, enable WSL and VirtualMachinePlatform Windows features in an **elevated command prompt**

     ```
     dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart